 - One of the most helpful ways of solving sleep problems is to become aware of the reasons why you are getting up to your baby at night.

 - Everyone sleeps differently.
 Your baby has to learn how to self-settle before she can sleep through the night.

 The second sleep problem that may occur over the next few months is that your baby may find soothing herself back to sleep after waking between sleep cycles quite difficult.

-Once your baby is 3 to 6 months old and she is developing the ability to soothe herself to sleep, she also has the ability to sleep for 2 to 3 hours at a stretch during the day and 5 hours at night.
+Once your baby is settling at 3 to 6 months old and she is developing the ability to soothe herself to sleep, she also has the ability to sleep for 2 to 3 hours at a stretch during the day and 5 hours at night.
 During these prolonged stretches, she may manage to soothe herself back to sleep between sleep cycles at least once.
 When you put her to bed awake and give her the opportunity to soothe herself to sleep, this may help her to soothe herself when she wakes between sleep cycles.
 But even at this young age, your baby won’t be able to do this at every sleep; or she may not be able to do it at all.

 There is some debate about why some babies aren’t able to soothe themselves to sleep.
 These are the two possible reasons:

 - Some babies’ sleep development is more immature than other babies’.
 They need more help to fall asleep and also to go back to sleep when they wake between sleep cycles.

 - Other babies’ sleep development may be maturing normally, but their parents might not be giving them the space they need to practice settling themselves to sleep.
 Some parents respond too quickly when their baby wakes during the night.